danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/WebViewKit.md

 ```

 ## About this documentation

-Note that the online documentation is currently built for macOS.
-To generate documentation for another platform, open the package in Xcode, select the correct simulator then generate documentation from the `Product` menu.
+The online documentation is currently iOS only.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

-Any help in making the documentation multi-platform would be greatly appreciated.
+## License

+WebUIKit is available under the MIT license.

 ## Topics